Buffalo Academy of the Sacred Heart

 What levels of academic courses does SHA offer?

 All courses at SHA are college preparatory and designed to give students the knowledge and skills necessary for college and career success.
-SHA offers Regents, Honors, and Advanced Placement courses and works to ensure that each student is placed at a level that will challenge her academic ability.
+SHA offers Regents, Honors (17), and Advanced Placement and College(15) courses and works to ensure that each student is placed at a level that will challenge her academic ability.
 We also offer a variety of quality electives for our students.

 What type of activities does SHA offer in addition to its academic curriculum?

 SHA provides athletic and extracurricular activities.
-SHA has 16 team and club level sports to encourage student involvement and physical well-being.
+SHA has 17 team and club level sports to encourage student involvement and physical well-being.
 There also is a diverse array of extracurricular clubs and activities spanning from sign language to SHA Capellas to Amnesty International to Cooking for a Cause.
 Whatever interest you have, chances are SHA has a club for that.
 If not, don't worry -- each year students propose new clubs that interest them.
 All it takes is an idea and a willing moderator and a new club is born!

 What social opportunities are available at SHA?

 The young women who attend SHA have active social lives.
 Athletic and extracurricular clubs and activities provide opportunities to socialize with peers.
 SHA-sponsored events also provide many occasions throughout the year for students to interact with young men and women from other schools in Western New York.
 These include conferences, competitions, theatrical productions, dances, and clubs.

 What is the school day schedule like at SHA?

 School begins at 8:00 am with dismissal at 2:50 pm.
 SHA maintains several different schedules to accommodate the type of activities planned for the school day.
 Review SHA's Bell Schedules for more specific information.

 Students who live within a 15 mile radius of the school receive transportation to SHA through the public school district in which they reside.